About Jobs

 -

 A version is a single iteration of a job, pipeline, or app.
-Each new update is stored as a version, enabling you to roll back to previous iterations and keep track of successive changes.
+Each new upgrade is stored as a version, so you can roll back to previous iterations and keep track of the changes that have been made.

-Whenever you upgrade a job (1), a new version of that job is created and automatically defined as the Current
+Each time you upgrade a job, you create a new version of it.
+This version is automatically defined as the Current

 version.

-You can switch back and forth between versions as required by selecting a version from the list and clicking Rollback to this version (3).
+You can switch back and forth between versions by selecting a version from the list and clicking Rollback to this version (2).
+The selected version then becomes the new Current

 version.